THE IMPORTANCE OF SELF-TAPES

 Remember to hold your recording device in landscape mode (i.e. like a TV) – this is a really important part of self-taping.
 If the phone is held vertically, once uploaded, there will be black lines either side of the video – this is a pet hate of directors so please be sure to only record in landscape (horizontally).
 Hold the camera really steady too when recording, it can be really distracting if it is moving around.
 Finally, make sure that you don’t have your thumb over the lens(!)

-There are three main platforms that we use for self-tapes – these are YouTube, WeTransfer and Vimeo.
+There are four main platforms that we use for self-tapes – these are DROPBOX, YouTube, WeTransfer and Vimeo.

 Firstly, YouTube!
 Head to the AppStore (iPhone/iPad) or Google Play Store (Android) and download the YouTube app for free.
 In order to upload videos to YouTube you’ll need to login in the app with a Gmail email address, so if you don’t have a Gmail address head to gmail.com to create one.